utkarshpratap2002/learnedinDITISS/cosa-docs/linux/day13/day13.md

 sudo systemctl enable httpd
 ```

 Now you need to check if httpd default website is accessible.
-If if doesn't give a script, it means the connection is not established and the server is not running, which you can using the previous command.
+If if doesn't give a response, it means the connection is not established and the server is not running, which you can using the previous command.

 ```
 curl http://localhost
 ```

-You can customise or deply a custom webiste, where you need to directory
+You can put your file into the default path **/var/www/html** and this is where you'll find a default *index.html* which will be hosted if you do **curl localhost**.

-# Configuring the Apache
+# Apache Configuration

-WHen you have the service running, now you can configure the apache file, that is, **/etc/httpd/httpd.conf**.
+You can COnfigure the configuration file **/etc/httpd/httpd.conf**.
 You can directly go to the file and look into the settings.
+This is where you'll find the server configuration

 ### ServerRoot "/etc/httpd"